PolymerLabs/html-modules-toolkit/README.md

 content will need to take advantage of a new generation of HTML capabilities.
 HD HTML is a collection of tools and libraries to help web authors write their apps and content the way they were meant to be written: in highly declarative HTML.
-HD HTML unlocks the potential of future HTML standards for today.
+HD HTML unlocks the potential of future HTML standards for the projects of today.

 ## HTML Modules